Damning report on how medical complaints are handled

 Healthwatch Cumbria and Cumbria Health Security committees have published a damning report into how medical complaints are handled in their area.
 It has been found that Cumbrian patients were afraid to make complaints and that their complaints were handled “defensively” by health staff.
 It was also found that complaint procedures were complex and that there was a general lack of understanding amongst staff of the procedures.
-Complaint handling was also found to be lagging behind recommended targets.
+NHS complaint handling was also found to be lagging behind recommended targets.

 The report has called for health and social care workers across Cumbria to adopt a single, more simplified process for complaint handling.
 The process should be clear and consistent and adhere to a timescale.
 It should be accessible to all staff across the area and an audit trail of responsible people should be clearly recorded.